cyclejs/cyclejs/rx-run/README.md

 Model-View-Intent architecture properly with those technologies.
 Cycle's code itself is still under 300 lines of code only.

+## Why?

+Why would you use Cycle.js instead of other web frameworks such as Angular and React?
+Here are a couple of strong reasons:

+- **Separation of concerns.** The reactive pattern for Models, Views, and Intents makes it possible for no component to have functions such as `updateSomething()` which inherently create coupling.
+You can write code with single responsibilities throughout.
+For instance, the View just takes model data and renders virtual elements, it doesn't even have callbacks to handle events.
+- **Superb testability.** Everything is a JavaScript function or a [BackwardFunction](https://github.com/staltz/cycle/blob/master/docs/backward-functions.md), so testing is mostly a matter of feeding input and inspecting the output.
+You can even test styles if you use functions to output your styles instead of using CSS files.
+- **Rendering separated from View.** Contrary to what you expect, a View in Cycle.js does not directly render anything to the browser.
+Instead, it just outputs virtual DOM elements.
+This allows for better testability, and also makes it easier to implement UI skins since it is just a matter of introducing Skin components taking Views as input and doing some post-processing before the actual rendering.
+- **Welcomes immutable and stateless programming.** Cycle.js is built for, in combination with RxJS, a programming style that favors immutability and statelessness.
+  This allows code to be clearer and less prone to bugs.

 ## Disclaimer

 Cycle is in alpha mode, many changes to the API will likely occur before v1.0 is released.